-What could be better than building wedding inspiration from a completely clean slate?
+What could be better than building wedding inspiration from a completely clean slate with a Nordic industrial vibe?
 Danfredo Photos + Films and Kate Farley Design put together this styled shoot with industrial white brick walls and a keen eye for modern organic style that inspires us for wedding decor as much as it does for our homes!

 From the event designer, Kate of Kate Farley Design: The style direction for the sweetheart table design borrowed heavily from my own personal home style.
 Having a busy life, I strive for simplicity, minimalism and functionality in my every day life which is what Scandinavian design is all about.
 Danielle of Danfredo Photos + Films was just a perfect match when looking for a photographer because she has the same design style in her own home, so we paired up to make an awesome team.
 Keeping true to the aesthetic, we created a tablescape that incorporated loads of natural elements such as wood, leather, wool, copper, marble, antlers and skulls, metal, furs, hides and natural greens.